FloKnapp/csv-parser/README.md

 You can also determine if a header row is present in your data with the second argument ```$hasHeader``` set to true, which is the default setting.

-When you're providing a header, the resulting output would contain the header columns as keys according to the columns.
+When your dataset is providing a header, the resulting output would contain the header columns as keys according to the columns.

 #### Example